BlockchainInstituteChi/developer-bootcamp/README.md

 To set up the server, you'll need to enter the app/ directory and install the npm modules with `npm install`

+** This will generate a node_modules folder containing the npm dependancy files and may take some time.
+Do not run this command as your root user.

 # Launch